Aavvii/PF-Natural-Deduction-Prover/README.md

 Natural deduction prover.

-Write a natural deduction formula and the program will print its proof, if it exists.
+Write a natural deduction formula and the program will print its proof, if it was found

 Notation: Turniste: "|-" , And: "&" ,Or: "|" ,Implies: "->" ,Not: "!" ,Bottom: "_|_" ,Variable: any string of letters